What is Point In Time Assessment?Friday 20th July 2018

 We’ve noticed that most schools who are changing their tracking methods, are moving from linear tracking to a Point In Time Assessment model.

 Schools and MATs have told us that the PITA solution fits perfectly with the philosophy of the current curriculum.
+Plus, they say it saves time so more effort can be dedicated to teaching and learning.

 Linear vs PITA